IamHuijben/gumbel_softmax_sampling/README.md

 ## Gumbel-(Soft)max sampling

-This repository contains the file _notebook_fig4.ipynb_, which is a jupyter notebook that accompagnies Figure 4 of the paper:
+This repository contains the file _notebook_fig4.ipynb_, which is a jupyter notebook that accompanies Figure 4 of the paper:
 [A Review of the Gumbel-max Trick and its Extensions for Discrete Stochasticity in Machine Learning](https://arxiv.org/abs/2110.01515).

 This notebook can be used to gain insights in the relations between Gumbel-max and Gumbel-softmax samples, generated from unnormalized logits or normalized probabilities.